 John N. Baker was born on September 20th, 1919 to Julius and Pearl Baker who lived in Chester, Pennsylvania.
 John was the younger of two children.
 John's father worked as a foreman in a textile mill.

 John competed high school and afterward obtained employment as a clerk.
 He later moved to Chester County.

 John enlisted in the Army Air Corps on August 28, 1941, and received training at Camp Shelby, Mississippi.
 He flew on B-24 heavy bombers with the 736th Squadron, 454th Bomb Groups.
 The 454th arrived in Italy in January, 1944.
 John was promoted to 2nd Lieutenant and served as a bombardier on B-24(H), serial number 42-52258, piloted by Joe B. Ward.
 The aircraft

-Second Lieutenant John N. Baker was Killed In Action on April 12, 1944 over Austria.
+Second Lieutenant John N. Baker was "Killed In Action" on April 12, 1944 over Austria.
 John is buried at Arlington Cemetery in Drexel Hill.